CodeZen404/typing_practice/README.md

 ---

 ## 🚀 Features
-- At first, the user must select a text file that contain the text to be typed.
+- At first, the user select a text file that contain the text to be typed.
 - Users can choose from demo text files or provide their own text file for typing.
 - The program gives real-time feedback while typing: correct characters appear in green, incorrect characters in red, and the rest of the text in yellow.
 - Words per minute (WPM) is calculated based on typing speed.